Preparing for Exterior Rendering

 The first step to setup any Podium rendering is to choose which preset to use.
 There are three categories of presets; default, exterior and interior.
 Default is a general purpose preset not calibrated for anything specific.
 On the other hand the two others presets are especially made to give the best results for their specific environment.
 In addition, these two presets have several variation to give different quality and speed results which are _preview (lowest quality but fastest), _high (highest quality using irredence caching), QMC (unbiased), _fine which has anti-aliasing turned up and the _default.

 Although, it is recommended to use the _high or _QMC preset, when you notice imperfections, blotches or blemishes, _exterior_default.pps is often sufficient.
-Default.pps preset is not adequately calibrated for exteriors scenes and results in unbalanced rendering such as too bright or too dark. _exterior_default.pps is generally the best choice for your exterior scenes.
+Default.pps preset is not adequately calibrated for exteriors scenes and results but it works in many cases and it is fast. _exterior_default.pps is generally the best choice for your exterior scenes.
 (Exterior scene would be defined as a environment that uses either sun light or sky light or both as predominant light source.) _exterior_fine_AA.pps does not have higher quality but provides much more anti-aliasing and smoothing to edges.

 After you have selected your preset, you can adjust sky and sun light.
 Do not forget to activate shadows in SketchUp for Podium to use Physical Sky and use its own sun orientation.
 Podium physical sky is the key for realistic renders.
 This will give a greater color depth than the SketchUp sky.
 Make sure it is activated in the “Environment” tab of the Podium Option window.
 It is also in this window that you will able to adjust the Sun strength.
 You can modify brightness with the intensity and exposure sliders.